Summary: in this tutorial, you will learn how to use the SQL TRUNCATE TABLE statement to remove all data in a table efficiently and fast.

 Introduction to the SQL TRUNCATE TABLE statement

-To remove all rows in a big table fast and efficient, you use the following TRUNCATE TABLE statement:
+To delete all rows from a big table fast, you use the following

 TRUNCATE TABLE table_name;

 table_name that you want to delete data after the

 When you issue the

 TRUNCATE TABLE statement, the database system deletes all rows from the table by deallocating the data pages allocated by the table.
 By doing this, the RDBMS can reduce the resources for logging and the number of locks that need to acquire.

 To truncate multiple tables at a time, you can use a list of comma-separated table names after the

 Not all database systems support this form of the

 TRUNCATE TABLE statement.
 If you are using the one that does not, you must issue multiple